National Museum Belgrade – Serbian 19th Century Painting

 In the course of a decade, from his arrival to Serbia until his departure to study in Vienna, Uroš Knežević produced a considerable number of portraits of historical figures in the Principality of Serbia.
 Those portraits are a historical and artistic material from the times of the defenders of the constitution of Serbia.

-The gallery of portraits by Uroš Knežević is significant in many ways because during the period when it was created, it was essentially the first large body of secular paintings in Serbia.
+The gallery of portraits by Uroš Knežević is significant in many ways because, during the period when it was created, it was essentially the first large body of secular paintings in Serbia.

 Still, his contribution to promoting artistic culture in Serbia in that period manifested itself more in establishing a royal, representative type of portraiture that would play a crucial role in Serbian painting after 1848.